donatagiglio/Argovis/README.md

 Outputs:  data from the region comes back as a structure named 'data_out'.
 The data is saved in a netCDF file(s) for each profile and for each variable.
 Plots are made showing the location of the profiles and profile plots for each available variable (temp, psal for core variables, and doxy, chla, etc. for BGC variables).
 If it is a BGC profile, the profile QC plots will also be shown.

 Argovis_get_bgc_profiles_in_shape_example_v2.m
 This script retrieves BGC profiles in a region and time period of interest.
 The region can either be defined as a simple box (lon_min, lon_max, lat_min, lat_max) or it can be copied from the URL of a shape drawn in the Argovis browser.
 A time period is set by entering years, months of interest as well as exact ending years and month.
+Inputs:  region, time period, and maximum pressure.
+The region can either be defined as a simple box (lon_min, lon_max, lat_min, lat_max) or it can be copied from the URL of a shape drawn in the Argovis browser.
+Times are entered as years and months of interest as well as the exact ending month and year.
+This allows users to look at partial years.
+In other words, if you enter 2019:2020 as years, 1:12 as mm_ALL, end_month = 6, and end_year = 2020, data will be retried from January 2019 through June 2020.
 Outputs:  data from the region comes back as a structure named 'data'.
 The data is saved in a netCDF file(s) for each profile and for each variable.
 Plots are made showing the location of the profiles and profile plots for each available BGC variable (doxy, chla, etc. for available BGC variables) as well as the profile QC plots.

 Argovis_metadata_example.m
 This script retrieves profile metadata globally for a time period of interest and plots the location of the profiles, a histogram of the maximum pressure reached in the temperature profiles and the timeseries of positioning system used by the float.
 Inputs:  start and end times are entered in days, months and years.
 Outputs:  metadata comes back as a structure named 'data_out'.
 Plots are made showing the location of the profiles, the evolution of the positioning system for each profile over time and a histogram of the maximum pressure reached for each temperature profile.

+Argovis_AR_example.m
+This script retrieves Atmospheric River weather events in a 36-hour window and then also retrieves either core or BGC profiles in the same time and space.
+Plots are made showing the location of the profiles and profile plots for each available variable (temp, psal for core variables, and doxy, chla, etc. for BGC variables).
+If it is a BGC profile, the profile QC plots will also be shown.
+Inputs:  Date for Atmospheric River weather event, desired pressure range to retrieve Argo profile data, and selection of either core or BGC Argo profiles to return.
+Outputs: profile data comes back as a structure named 'data_out'.
+Plots are made showing the location of the profiles and profile plots for each available variable (temp, psal for core variables, and doxy, chla, etc. for BGC variables).
+If it is a BGC profile, the profile QC plots will also be shown.